rs189/LangNet/README.md

 # 🌐 LangNet

 LangNet is a utility powered by OpenAI Whisper and DeepL.
-It incorporates speech recognition, as well as an optional translation feature, allowing it to recognize speech in one language and translate it to another language in real-time.
+It incorporates speech recognition and an optional translation feature, allowing it to recognize speech in one language and translate it to another in real-time.

 ## Requirements